Which to Hire: Full-Time Employee vs Contractor vs Temp

 - Responsible for both individual and employer side of taxes (FICA)

-What to consider when deciding which type of worker to hire
+10 Questions to ask when deciding which type of worker to hire

 Engaging an independent contractor can have a number of benefits for your organization.
 You can gain immediate access to expertise or specialized talent, tap into a flexible workforce, and pay for actual work performed.
 Utilizing independent talent can give you the ability to expand your business without adding headcount, expedite go-to-market strategies, test new services, or lay the foundation for a new division or business unit.